oxyplugins/oxyextras/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.4.7 ( May 23, 2024 ) =
+* [Copy to Clipboard] - New element for enabling users to copy text or dynamic data.
+* [Social Share] - Added 'print' option for enabling users to print the page (or a specific area of the page).
+* [Content Timeline] - Now supports changing the marker's vertical positioning (previously always centered).
+* [OffCanvas] - Added focus trapping.
+* [OffCanvas] - Fixed PHP warning if 'State on page load' setting is unset and has no value.
+* [General] - Improved keyboard navigation across a number of elements.

 = 1.4.6 ( Mar 27, 2024 ) =
 * [Pro Accordion] - Added an option to open the first accordion item when being used inside a repeater.